nbagnard/mongosql/README.md

 * To run this test only: `go test -v -tags spectests -run TestSpecResultSets/identifier.yml/Unaliased_use_of_field_reference_expression_with_$_and_.`
 * To run this file only: `go test -v -tags spectests -run TestSpecResultSets/identifier.yml`

+## Debugging visitgen

+Since our visitors are created by a proc_macro that utilizes many macros, it is difficult to figure out what the generated walk and visit rust files look like just by reading the code.
+To see what the generated rust files look like, run:

+`cargo build --features debug-visitor-output`

+This command will generate the visit and walk rust files and put them in subdirectories of the `target` directory called `<some_enum_or_struct>_visit` and `<some_enum_or_struct>_walk` respectively.
+The `<some_enum_or_struct>` value will be one of the structs or enums that is input to `visitgen::generate_visitors! {...}` and will be the same for corresponding visit and walk files.

 ## Dependencies

 All are managed by Go modules for Go, and Cargo for Rust